chamaken/cgolmnl/README.md

     void SetErrno(int n) { errno = n; }

 I can not find the way of tossing up Go callback error, in other words set C's errno from Go.
-I am not good at English let me show why I need to do in code snippets below
+I am not good at English let me show why I need to do in the code snippets below

 * C library header (lib.h)